 If you do not type a character in the User defined box, only one column is created, and each paragraph of text creates a table row.

 You can also convert a table to text.
-For more information, see "To convert a table to text" on page 555.
+For more information, see "To convert a table to text" on page 616.

-Selecting, moving, and navigating table components
+Select, move, and navigate table components